JustAShoeMaker/python-guide/docs/scenarios/crypto.rst

 ************
-Cryptography
+cryptography
 ************

-`Cryptography <https://cryptography.io/en/latest/>`_ is an actively developed library that provides cryptographic recipes and primitives.
-It supports Python 2.6-2.7, Python 3.3+ and PyPy.
+`cryptography <https://cryptography.io/en/latest/>`_ is an actively developed library that provides cryptographic recipes and primitives.
+It supports Python 2.6-2.7, Python 3.3+, and PyPy.

-Cryptography is divided into two layers of recipes and hazardous materials (hazmat).
-The recipes layer provides simple API for proper symmetric encryption and the hazmat layer provides low-level cryptographic primitives.
+cryptography is divided into two layers of recipes and hazardous materials (hazmat).
+The recipes layer provides a simple API for proper symmetric encryption and the hazmat layer provides low-level cryptographic primitives.